saumyap24/AWS_Cloud_Practitioner_Exam_Notes/global_infrastructure/global_infrastructure.md

 ---

 - <b> What is Data Residency?</b>
-    - <i> The physical or geographical location of where an organisation or cloud resources reside</i>
+    - <i> The physical or geographical location of where an organization or cloud resources reside</i>
 - <b> What is compliance Boundaries?</b>
-    - <i> A regulatory compliance (legal requirement) by a government or organisation where data and cloud resources are allowed to reside </i>
+    - <i> A regulatory compliance (legal requirement) by a government or organization where data and cloud resources are allowed to reside </i>
 - <b> What is Data Sovereignty?</b>
     - <i>It is jurisdictional control or legal authority that can be used over data because it's physical location is within jurisdictional boundaries.</i>
 - For workloads that need to meet compliance boundaries:
     - <b>AWS outposts</b> is physical rack of servers that you can put in your data center.
 Your data will reside wherever outpost physically resides
     - <b>AWS config</b> is a Policy code service
-        - You can create rules to continous check AWS resources configuration
+        - You can create rules to continuous check AWS resources configuration
         - If they deviate you can add check to be alerted or to auto remediate
     - <b>IAM Policies</b> can be written explicitly deny access to specific AWS Regions
-        - A <b> Service Control Policy</b> are permissions applied organisation wide
+        - A <b> Service Control Policy</b> are permissions applied organization wide

 ## AWS for Government
 ---